 I’m pretty sure the first word out of my mouth were “Wow!
 That’s gorgeous!
 I’m totally not doing that” Odd combo right?
-I do love it, I’m just not sure where it will fit in my house.
+I do love it, I’m just not sure where a vintage doily covered lampshade was going to fit my house.

-*This is almost the exact opposite of the way the inspiration tutorial did it.
-For the record her way was probably easier, but I like the layered look I got with my method*
+For the record this is almost the exact opposite of the way the inspiration tutorial did it.
+To be honest her way was probably easier, but I like the layered look I got with my method

 I’ll be honest, this took quite a while.
 At least 5 hours split over two days.
 If you aren’t such a perfectionist you should be better off.

 I’m still in love with the final product 4 years later.
 I ended up putting in my bedroom where it does absolutely nothing to shade the lamp but does create beautiful shadows on the wall.